kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 If the residuals appear non-normal, then attempt the following:

-	-	Remove the outlying observation(s) in the tails, but only after careful investigation
+	-	Remove the outlying observation(s) in the tails, but only after careful investigation whether that :index:`outlier` really was unusual

 	-	Use a suitable transformation of the y-variable

-	-	add additional terms
+	-	Add :ref:`additional terms to the least squares model <LS-multiple-X-MLR>`

 The simple example shown here builds a model that predicts the price of a used vehicle using only the mileage as an explanatory variable.